 All crew must undertake an approved medical/survival training course and undertake a comprehensive personal medical examination;

 A sailor in any capacity between the age of 24 & 70 who is paid, or has been paid anytime to go sailing.
 Any sailor who has been paid to race a sailing yacht, or who has worked in an active capacity in a race related industry such as sail making, yacht design or coaching is considered Professional.
 Voluntary work introducing youngsters to sailing or delivering yachts is not considered professional in this context.
 Individual cases should apply to the race committee for a ruling.

 Sailing around the world is not cheap, in fact, lets called it what it is: extremely expensive.
-This is not your average Cape 2 Rio race, it is a massive global event with millions of potential PR value.
 That said, there are two ways you can fund your Ocean Globe Race campaign.
 The first is the self-funded route.
 The second is funding your campaign through crowd-funding, donations and sponsors.
-We will help you with any material (photos, videos, copywriting, etc.) that you would need to set up a professional pitch-deck.
+This is a massive global event with millions of potential PR value.
+We will help you with any material (photos, videos, copy-writing, etc.) that you would need to set up a professional pitch-deck.
 Each crew member will have to pay a deposit to secure a spot and then pay the rest in installments leading up to the race.